 The way we celebrate Christmas is changing.
 With the pandemic leading to widespread travel restrictions and a burgeoning trend towards ‘staycations’, many of us are deciding to spend Christmas at home.
-In fact, last year over 76% Britons spent Christmas in their own home and with many re-evaluating their priorities during the pandemic, this trend towards looks set to continue.
+In fact, last year over 76% Britons spent Christmas in their own home and with many re-evaluating their priorities during the pandemic, this trend looks set to continue.

 The importance of negative space in a kitchen